-IAM tools are no different to other products: providers should look back on sufficient experience with the product and they should be well-networked.
-The latter is of special importance to IAM solutions because complex IT projects of this kind require a lot of support.
+IAM tools are no different to other products.
+Providers should have sufficient experience with their product and be well-networked, as complex IT projects require support.

 Not only should providers be able to produce a list of reference customers, but also have access to a stable network of sales and technology partners.
 Why?
-The more experience with projects spanning various businesses, the more likely it is the provider will be able to successfully implement the project.
+The more experience with projects across various business they have, the more likely it is the provider will be able to successfully implement your project.

 Implementation of IAM Software

-Integrating your selected identity and access management tool is a big deal and needs to be well planned.
+Implementing your selected identity and access management tool is a big deal and needs to be well planned.
 Do not try to accomplish too much at once.
-Instead, keep in mind these wise words of Momo’s friend, Beppo Roadsweeper:
+Instead, keep in mind the wise words of Momo’s friend, Beppo Roadsweeper: